 If you're trying to choose between two options for an investment, this risk calculator will surely help you!
 You can use it to assess the risks associated with each option and decide which one is safer.

-Naturally, if you don't mind risk, you should choose the option with the higher return on investment!
+Naturally, if you don't mind risk, you should choose the option with the higher return on investment (see ROI calculator)!

-Read on to learn how to calculate risk and to discover the applications of the risk formula.
+Read on to learn how to calculate risk and discover the applications of the risk formula.

 risk = probability × loss